ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+t we despise.
+Cowley.
+Then I reoonuce that impious self-esteem; -j i
+M !
+V&#x27;ii &#x27; Beattie,&#x27;
+Riches have wbgs, and grandeur is a dream.
+v - - - Cowper.
+Think not ambition wise because &#x27;tis brave;
+- 1 ... &#x27; DavenanL &#x27;
+The paths of glory-lead bnt to the grave. ;
+Gray.
+What is ambition? &#x27;tis a glorious cheat!
+Willis.
+Only destructive to the brave and great
+Addison.
+What&#x27;s all the gaudy glitter of a crown?
+Dryden.-The
+way to bliss lies not on beds of down.
+&#x27; .
+Quarles. -
+How long we live, not years but actions tell;
+, k : . ,-. . - Watkins.
 That man lives twice who lives the first life well.
 Herrick.
 Make then, while yet we may, your God your